dbos-inc/dbos-docs/docs/api-reference/decorators.md

 Operon allows applications to supply functions to be invoked at points in the deployment and initialization process.

 #### `@OperonInitializer`
 This decorator is used to specify functions to be run at application instance initialization time.  `@OperonInitializer` is intended for uses such as validating configuration, establish connections to external (non-database) services, and so on.
-It is not a good place for application deployment steps, for those see [`@OnFunctionDeployment`](#OnFunctionDeployment).
+It is not a good place for application deployment steps, for those see [`@OperonDeploy`](#OperonDeploy).

 The argument to `@OperonInitializer` should be of type [`InitContext`](contexts.md#InitContext).